-Rusalka (Ondine) Pumeza Matshikiza Le Prince Stephen Costello Vodnik (l'Esprit des eaux) Attila Jun Jezibaba (Sorcière) Patricia Bardon La Princesse étrangère Rebecca Von Lipinski Première Nymphe Agnieszka Slawinska Deuxième Nymphe Julie Goussot Troisième Nymphe Eugénie Joneau Garde-chasse et chasseur Jacob Scharfman Cuistot Claire Péron Chœurs de l'Opéra national du Rhin, Orchestre philharmonique de Strasbourg
+Rusalka (Ondine) Pumeza Matshikiza Le Prince Bryan Register Vodnik (l'Esprit des eaux) Attila Jun Jezibaba (Sorcière) Patricia Bardon La Princesse étrangère Rebecca Von Lipinski Première Nymphe Agnieszka Slawinska Deuxième Nymphe Julie Goussot Troisième Nymphe Eugénie Joneau Garde-chasse et chasseur Jacob Scharfman Cuistot Claire Péron Chœurs de l'Opéra national du Rhin, Orchestre philharmonique de Strasbourg

 Supernatural, bizarre and elusive, Rusalka is a nymph whose encounter with a prince leaves her desiring nothing more than a metamorphosis that would allow her to live out her love.
 However, the transition has a heavy price: she loses her speech and hence appears mute before the man she desires.
 As if that was not enough, Ježibaba the witch tells Rusalka that failure in her sentimental pursuit will bring her eternal damnation.

 After the great success of Francesca da Rimini, director Nicola Raab is back with a new production of Antonín Dvořák's masterpiece, which contains classics of post-romantic music, such as the wonderful "Song to the Moon" from the first act.